RaspberryWallet/Backend/README.md

 It may look complicated, but in fact, most of the logic is implemented by default as protected methods.
 You just have to fill abstract methods.

-Module also should follow package naming convention:
+Module also, should follow package naming convention:
-//TODO @stasbar please add description, I'm not 100% sure if it has to be done
+* Your module class name must contains postfix `Module` e.g. `PinModule`, `PushButtonModule`
+* YourModule class must be placed in `io.raspberrywallet.manager.modules.<name>`  e.g `io.raspberrywallet.manager.modules.pin`

+Otherwise it won't be loaded.

 Modules by default reads configuration from their configuration class that implements `ModuleConfig` interface.
 You don't have to implement anything,